 Spectator tips include planning ahead for the weather; although it should be clear skies, you never know what might pop up on the tail end of winter.
 Sunscreen, hats, comfortable shoes, and binoculars are a must.
 Also, be sure to arrive earlier to accommodate for parking and any lines in the stadium.
 These tips are provided courtesy of Waste Management Phoenix Open to ensure that you have the best experience possible.

 Once the holidays are over, you may start to feel as if you have nothing to look forward to until summer, but we beg to differ.
-The 22nd Annual Chocolate Affaire, held in Glendale February 3rd through February 5th, is our favorite Arizona winter event.
+The 23rd Annual Chocolate Affaire, held in Glendale in February, is our favorite Arizona winter event.
 Smart planners scheduled this celebration of the sweet we hold most dear the weekend before Valentine’s Day, allowing your special someone to pick up a treat for you—but of course you don’t need an excuse.
 Chocolate is meant to be enjoyed any time of the year!